 These universities offer a comprehensive range of professional degree courses, which are recognised nationally and internationally.
 Each university is a member of the Association of Commonwealth Universities and Universities Australia.
 International students who successfully complete WAUFP and who satisfy the course entry requirements are guaranteed a place at the University of their Choice.

-- January Entry WAUFP - an 11 month program commencing in January and finishing in November.
+January Entry WAUFP - an 11-month program commencing in January and finishing in November is offered at St George's.

 The range of subjects offered depends on which program a student enrols in, student demand for a particular subject, and the college which the student attends.